rodrigoSaladoAnaya/GrailsVertxClock/README.md

 5. open 2 diferents browsers like FireFox and Chrome, set the url http://localhost:8080/GrailsVertxClock

+6. cd web-app/verticles

-6. run server in a terminal:
+7. run server in a terminal:

     run NewsVerticle.groovy -cluster -cluster-port 5463 -cluster-host 127.0.0.1

-7. run client in a terminal:
+8. run client in a terminal:

     telnet localhost 1234

-8. write news in a client
+9. write news in a client

-9. take a look the browsers.
+10. take a look the browsers.

-10 modifying enjoy it.
+11. modifying enjoy it.